 Brushes with the Law

 Bill Stanley settled his debts and headed back to rural Otago where he was relatively unknown.
-He ended up at Beaumont, a small settlement of around ……. on the Clutha River about 110 kilometres west of Dunedin near Raes Junction, between Roxburgh and Balclutha.
-Bill gave his contact address at this time as,: C/o Mrs L. Johnson, Beaumont, Otago.
+He ended up at Beaumont, the terminus of the branch line railway with a settlement population of around 245 (1916).
+Beaumont sits beside the Clutha River about 110 kilometres west of Dunedin near Raes Junction, between Roxburgh and Balclutha.
+Bill gave his contact address at this time as: C/o Mrs L. Johnson, Beaumont, Otago.
 Louis Johnson was the former Clutha River dredge-master who had taken over the Beaumont General Store and Bakery around 1920.
 Presumable Bill (34) worked in the store and delivered goods, as well as assisting baker Melville Dimmock in the bake-house.

 Hereafter Bill Stanley began to be a regular inclusion in the Police Gazette for mostly alcohol related offences (at the lower end of the scale).
 Bill became more of a danger to himself than anyone else.
 The Gazette published the following description of him: Sometimes uses the name Bill OSBORNE (grandmother’s maiden name); Occupation labourer; height 5′ 8″, fresh complexion, fair/grey hair, blue eyes, medium/strong build.
 Tattoos: Clasped hands across his heart.
 Snake, dagger, and palm tree on right forearm.
 Two flags, crown, and “Egypt 1915” on right arm.
 Bird on back of left hand.
 Three dots on left wrist.